The allocator interface provides a mechanism to implement own custom allocators that can also be used in many other functions in UCX.

 The first one is called simple destructor (e.g. in the context of collections), and the second one is called advanced destructor.
 The only difference is that you can pass additional custom data to an advanced destructor function.

 Destructor functions play a vital role in deep deallocations.
-Another scenarios, besides destroying elements in a collection, are the deallocation of objects stored in a memory pool or deallocations of deeply nested JSON objects.
+Another scenario, besides destroying elements in a collection, is the deallocation of objects stored in a memory pool or deallocations of deeply nested JSON objects.